ANHD-NYC-CODE/anhd-council-backend/README.md

 1. run `sh build.dev.sh`
 2. Download a pre-seeded database from dropbox here to move it to project root: https://www.dropbox.com/s/8iqkuk0ip39mtle/dap.gz?dl=0 This database comes with all the councils, communities, properties, buildings, address records, and subsidy programs pre-loaded.
 3. Run this command to copy the data - `gzip -d dap.gz && cat dap | docker exec -i postgres psql -U anhd -d anhd`
+4. If the site does not run as is, run `docker exec -it app /bin/bash` to connect to the running docker container, and then run `python manage.py migrate`

+## Migrations
+To add a migration, run `docker exec -it app /bin/bash` and then run `python manag.py makemigrations`

 ## Dev Startup (post setup)